Am I A Control Freak? [Discover the Signs and How to Let Go]

-A “control freak” is an informal term that describes someone who strongly needs to exert sway over people, situations, and outcomes.
+A “control freak” strongly desires to sway over people, situations, and outcomes.

-Below are signs & traits, but not facts.
+Below are signs & traits of a control freak, but not facts.
 We can all exhibit the behaviors below from time to time.

 1. Difficulty Delegating: It might be a sign if you find it challenging to trust others with tasks and constantly need to oversee every detail.